-

 Encapsulating the entire virtual machine state in a single directory

-Mounting VMFS in Linux Using vmfs-tools
+Mounting VMFs in Linux Using VMFS-Tools

 Mounting a VMFS volume on a non-VMware system like Linux requires the installation of vmfs-tools.
 This method is ideal for accessing VMFS volumes when VMware environments are unavailable, or when migrating to a different hypervisor, such as Proxmox.